Thank You and More for Our Military

 • Wounded Warriors supports members of the military who have been harmed during their service to the country and offers hope, encouragement, and aid to their families.

 • Military Warriors Foundation offers mortgage-free homes to heroes wounded in training or combat during any American conflict.

 • Operation Gratitude works to encourage and meet the changing needs of both members of the military and of first responder communities, giving opportunities for Americans to express their appreciation through opportunities to participate.

 • Any Soldier grew from one family's desire to reach out to the loneliest soldiers, those that received nothing from home.
 Supporting them with basic necessities and more, the project's growth has kept up a tremendous pace.

-• CIAV organizes partnerships with existing organizations to strengthen care and support for Iraq/Afghanistan war veterans and their families.
+• NCHV organizes partnerships with existing organizations to strengthen care and support for homeless veterans and their families.

 • Yellow Ribbon America's mission is to unify Americans in undergirding the nation's military personnel and their families by providing local community opportunities that allow everyone to participate.

 Soldiers at Home

 Children's Books for Veteran's Day